kanboard/kanboard/doc/notifications.markdown

 - Emails
 - Web (see below)

-For each project your are member, you can choose to receive notifications for:
+For each project you are a member, you can choose to receive notifications for:

 - All tasks
 - Only for tasks assigned to you
 - Only for tasks created by you
 - Only for tasks created by you and assigned to you

-You can also select only some projects, by default it's all projects where you are member.
+You can also select only some projects, by default it's all projects where you are a member.

 Web notifications
 -----------------